JasonLocklin/Dissertation/SA/Results.md

 [Change scores -null effect]
-After the first block, one participant switched to pointing to the end of the line, rather than centre, so was excluded from this portion of the line bisection analysis.
+After the first block, one participant switched to pointing to the end of the line, rather than to the centre, and was excluded from this portion of the line bisection analysis.
 When the post adaptation change scores were averaged across blocks, neither line